 Average net daily crude oil production in 2016 was 29,000 barrels.

 Chevron holds a 29.6 per cent nonoperated working interest in the Hebron Field development, which includes a concrete, gravity-based platform with a design capacity of 150,000 barrels of crude oil per day.
 The platform was towed to the field in June 2017, and first oil was achieved on November 27, 2017.
 The operator has estimated that the Hebron Field contains total potentially recoverable oil-equivalent resources of more than 700 million barrels.
-The project has an expected economic life of 30 years from the time of start-up, and first oil is expected in 2017.
+The project has an expected economic life of 30 years from the time of start-up.
 Proved reserves have been recognized for this project.

 The Terra Nova oil field is located in the Jeanne d’Arc Basin, about 35 km southeast of Hibernia.
 Production began in 2002.
 Chevron Canada has a 1 percent interest in the Terra Nova project.